0rpc/zerorpc-python/README.rst

 What if you want to run the same server on multiple addresses?
 Just repeat the "--bind" option::

-  $ zerorpc-client --server --bind tcp://0:1234 --bind ipc:///tmp/time time
+  $ zerorpc --server --bind tcp://0:1234 --bind ipc:///tmp/time time

-You can then connect to it using either "zerorpc-client tcp://0:1234" or "zerorpc-client ipc:///tmp/time".
+You can then connect to it using either "zerorpc tcp://0:1234" or "zerorpc ipc:///tmp/time".

 Wait, there is more!
 You can even mix "--bind" and "--connect".
 That means that your server will wait for requests on a given address, *and* connect